MrGauz/home-assistant-todoist/README.md

    max_entries: 8 # Optional, number of tasks to show (default: 10)
    show_project_name: true # Optional, show or hide the project name (default: true)
    show_input_area: false # Optional, show or hide the area for adding a new task (default: true)
+   show_tasks: true # Optional, show or hide the tasks list (default: true)
+   # ^ Might be useful if you only want to be able to add new tasks to a certain project (e.g. grocery list)
    ``````

 You can of course add multiple cards to display multiple projects.